Skip to main content

 }

-Use it in db, EF provider will store dictionary as json object and do automatic serialization/deserialization.
+Use it in the database.
+EF provider will store the dictionary as a JSON object and do automatic serialization/deserialization.

 public class Foo: DomainEntityId